No climbing experience required.

 - We reserve the right to cancel trips if the minimum number is not reached, or if weather or any other situation should demand this

-- Cancellations within 10 days may incur a NZ$50.00 cancellation fee.
+- Cancellations or changes within 10 days may incur a NZ$50.00 cancellation fee.
+Please call us to discuss.